saucelabs/sauce-docs/docs/visual-testing/integrations/nightwatch.md

 - `project`: Name of the project, used for matching
 - `branch`: Name of the branch, used for matching
 - `defaultBranch`: Name of the default branch, used for matching
+- `captureDom`: Enable DOM capture globally, can also be enabled on a per-screenshot basis

 ```ts
 // ...